-The term sheet goods consists of a collection of various manufactured wood products that have specific uses in woodworking projects where it would be difficult to use standard dimensional lumber.
+The term sheet goods consist of a collection of various manufactured wood products that have specific uses in woodworking projects where it would be difficult to use standard dimensional lumber.
 A good example is in building cabinets.
 A sheet of sanded plywood will be a much better choice for the sides, top, bottom and shelves within a cabinet than a glue-up of various pieces of dimensional lumber.
 For one, the dimensional lumber would be more expensive, and not nearly as strong as the plywood.

 So while there are some advantages to using sheet goods, there are disadvantages as well.
-One of the biggest disadvantages is that the face of the plywood, MDF or other sheet good product is a very thin veneer, which can be a problem if you are required to sand more than just the superficial face of the board.
+One of the biggest disadvantages is that the face of the plywood, MDF or other sheet product is a very thin veneer, which can be a problem if you are required to sand more than just the superficial face of the board.

 01 of 06

 Plywood is a manufactured wood product that is widely used in the construction industry, but it is also ideal for some woodworking projects such as making cabinets.
 Plywood consists of a number of thin layers of softwood, laid so that the grain of each successive layer is perpendicular to the previous layer.
-To make a thicker plywood, more layers are applied.
+To make thicker plywood, more layers are applied.
 This results in a very strong finished product, with some very useful applications.
 This article covers more about the advantages and disadvantages of using plywood in your woodworking projects.

 02 of 06

 Plywood sizing can be a bit confusing.
 Much like how a 2x4 piece of dimensional lumber doesn't actually measure 2-inches by 4-inches, a sheet of plywood uses similarly confusing sizing.
 While a 4x8 sheet of plywood should truly measure 4-feet by 8-feet, it's the thickness that is in question.
-In some cases this really wouldn't matter, but when trying to insert a piece of plywood into a dado, if you don't know the exact thickness of the plywood when cutting the dado, the joint will be sloppy.
+In some cases, this really wouldn't matter, but when trying to insert a piece of plywood into a dado, if you don't know the exact thickness of the plywood when cutting the dado, the joint will be sloppy.
 Read this article to learn more about plywood sizing.

 03 of 06

 Plywood is graded with a lettering system, which depends on the quality of the various grades of wood used, the number of blemishes and how well the plywood is sanded.
 This grading system can lead to some confusing choices, and you'll need to know the difference between A-C plywood and CDX plywood when making a purchase.
-And it doesn't stop there, because the bonding type and final application of the plywood also factors into the grading.
+And it doesn't stop there, because the bonding type and final application of the plywood also factor into the grading.
 Confused?
 Read this article to learn all about plywood grades.

 04 of 06